tigera-solutions/multi-cluster-stateful-workloads-with-cluster-mesh/README.md

 2024-02-27 01:51:03.300 [INFO][13] wrappedcallbacks.go 487: Sending in-sync update for RemoteClusterConfiguration(iad)
 ```

-You should see similar messages for each of the clusters in your cluster mesh.
+You should see similar messages for each of the clusters in your Cluster mesh.

 #### 2. Deploy Statefulsets and Headless Services
 Return to the project root and apply the manifests: